roshnirifa/Random-User-API-Performance-Test/README.md

 ## Project Summery
 This project is automate Random user API Performance Test.
-In this project we test the Trsanction Per Second (TPS) and then we did stress test
+In this project we test the Trsanction Per Second (TPS) and then we did stress test.

 ## Techonology Used
 - Jmeter